My RA Story

 “This book is going to capture that breadth of experiences,” Sinéad Moriarty added.
 “We want to hear people’s stories – the good, the bad and the ugly.
 It is by sharing them that we better connect with each other and understand how to live with this condition.”

 Sinéad Moriarty’s novels have sold over 700,000 copies in Ireland and the UK.
 In 2015 she won the Irish Book Award for Popular Fiction.
-Her fourteenth novel, ‘Seven Letters’ will be published on 2 May.
+Her fourteenth novel, ‘Seven Letters’ was published on 2 May.

 “My RA Story” is supported by a grant from MSD Ireland.